Cüneyt Çakır: Refereeing career

 On 24 April 2012, he officiated the Champions League semi final between FC Barcelona and Chelsea at Camp Nou, Barcelona. Çakır sent off John Terry in first half.
-Chelsea won 3–2 on aggregate.
-On 11 June 2012, he officiated the Euro 2012 Match between Ukraine and Sweden.
+Following a 2–2 draw, Chelsea advanced to the final 3–2 on aggregate.

-On 18 June, he also officiated the Euro 2012 match between Italy and Ireland where he was very precise when it came to ensuring the correct distance from the ball to the defenders' wall, though he also angered the Irish by sending off Keith Andrews one minute before the end of the game.
-He was not selected to referee a quarter-final game but he was fourth official in the England v Italy quarter-final.
-On 27 June 2012, he officiated the semi-final match between Portugal and Spain. Çakır showed 9 yellow cards in this match in 120 minutes.
+Later that year, on 11 June, he officiated the Euro 2012 Group D Match between hosts Ukraine and Sweden, with the former side winning 2–1.
+On 18 June, he also officiated the final Euro 2012 group C match between Italy and Ireland where he was very precise when it came to ensuring the correct distance from the ball to the defenders' wall, though he also angered the Irish by sending off Keith Andrews one minute before the end of the game; Italy won the match 2–0 to advance to the knock-out stages at Ireland's expense.
+He was not selected to referee a quarter-final game but he was fourth official in the England vs. Italy quarter-final, in which the Italians prevailed on penalties after a goalless draw.
+On 27 June 2012, he officiated the semi-final match between Portugal and eventual champions Spain, with Spain also advancing to on penalties after a goalless draw. Çakır showed 9 yellow cards in this match in 120 minutes.

-On 1 July 2012, he was appointed as fourth official in the Euro 2012 final, between Spain and Italy, which was played in Kyiv.
+On 1 July 2012, he was appointed as fourth official in the Euro 2012 final, between Spain and Italy, which was played in Kyiv; the former team won 4–0.
 On 14 December 2012, he was appointed to referee the 2012 FIFA Club World Cup Final, between Corinthians and Chelsea, which was played in Yokohama.
 Corinthians won 1–0. Çakır sent off Gary Cahill in this game.

-On 5 March 2013, Çakır officiated the UEFA Champions League match between Manchester United and Real Madrid, and, in a controversial decision, sent off Manchester United player Nani during the second half of the match, a decision that enraged Alex Ferguson in what became his last Champions League game as United manager.
+On 5 March 2013, Çakır officiated second leg of the round of 16 UEFA Champions League match between Manchester United and Real Madrid, and, in a controversial decision, sent off Manchester United player Nani during the second half of the match, a decision that enraged Alex Ferguson in what became his last Champions League game as United manager; Manchester United were leading 1–0 at the time, but eventually lost 2–1, with Real Madrid advancing to the next round 4–3 on aggregate.

-On 9 July 2014, he refereed the 2014 FIFA World Cup semi-final match, between Netherlands and Argentina, which was played in São Paulo.
+On 9 July 2014, he refereed the 2014 FIFA World Cup semi-final match, between Netherlands and Argentina, which was played in São Paulo; Argentina advanced to the final on penalties after a goalless draw.